iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 `ModelAffinity` custom attribute instances can *refer* to mixin classes, but cannot be *applied* to mixin classes.

+The mixin classes `IFacility` and `ISystem` are used in the `ModelAffinity` custom attribute for many key `PhysicalModel` hierarchy classes.

 ## PhysicalModel Hierarchy Strategy

 While `ModelAffinity` provides a mechanism to declare and enforce a PhysicalModel hierarchy, it does does not define a coordinated strategy.
 The strategy for organizing the hierarchy relies on classifying PhysicalElements into five types: